 Add To Favorites

-Your imagination gets moving when you look at the photography of Eadweard Muybridge.
-Create an original painting of your body in motion in the cold, wintry outdoors.
+Look at the photography of Eadweard Muybridge and create an original painting of a body in motion in the cold, wintry outdoors.

-If possible, go outside with your classmates and run down hills or slide down a sliding board.
+If possible, take students outside and run down hills or slide down a sliding board.
 Observe what happens.
 Make a video recording.
 How does the wind feel?
 What does it do to your hair and clothing?
 Where does the wind come from?
 Discuss wind currents and their formation, as well as the concepts of momentum and friction.

-If you were going to draw yourself running, skiing, or sliding, how would you show motion?
+How do you show motion when drawing a person running, skiing, or sliding?
 What hints could you give a viewer of your painting that your subjects were moving?
-Observe Eadweard Muybridge's photography and/or slow down a video so you can look at individual frames.
+Have students observe Eadweard Muybridge's photography and/or slow down a video so you can look at individual frames.
 Notice the small, but consistent, changes that occur from one frame to the next.
 How does the human eye see these continuous frames as a moving picture?
 Notice the blurring of detail in quickly moving objects when you speed up the images.

 Cover a work area with recycled newspaper.
 On construction paper, use Crayola® Crayons to draw a winter scene of a person in action--sliding, skating, skiing, snowboarding.